-The Community Safety Team at Huntingdonshire District Council works in partnership with a wide range of other organisations including: Cambridgeshire Constabulary, Cambridgeshire Fire and Rescue Service, registered social landlords, Cambridgeshire County Council and other agencies.
+The Community Safety Team at Huntingdonshire District Council works in partnership with a wide range of other organisations including: Cambridgeshire Constabulary, Cambridgeshire Fire and Rescue Service, Registered Providers (RPs), Cambridgeshire County Council and other agencies.

 The terms ‘crime prevention’, ‘crime reduction’ and ‘community safety’ all have similar meanings and to avoid any confusion the term ‘community safety’ is used by this authority (the Community Safety Team does not handle any issues surrounding safety in the home or road safety; if you would like advice or information about road safety you can contact the Road Safety Team at Cambridgeshire County Council on 01223 717385).

 You can contact the Community Safety Team on 01480 388388:

 - Claudia Deeth - Community Safety Team Leader

 What to do if a crime happens or there is an incident of anti-social behaviour occurring

 You should ring 999 if lives are in danger or if violence is occurring or a serious injury has occurred; or when a serious crime is taking place; or when a criminal is at the scene of a crime or nearby.
 Please remember that 999 is for EMERGENCY use ONLY.